meetdomaine/Kit/documentation/content/docs/theme-setup.md

 # Theme Setup

 There are a few things that we need to do to setup a regular Shopify theme for Kit.
-Follow these steps and you'll have a theme setup (and developer experience) that is pretty, well, top notch.
+Follow these steps and you'll have a theme setup that should be good to go.

 ## Basic Directory Structure